 The accrual of interest on all loans is discontinued at the time a loan is 90 days delinquent unless the loan is well secured and in process of collection.
 Additionally, loans are placed on nonaccrual at an earlier date if collection of principal or interest is considered doubtful.
 When placing a loan on nonaccrual status, interest accrued to date is generally reversed and is charged against the current year's interest income.
-Payments received on a loan on nonaccrual status when principal and interest are no longer past due and collectability is no longer doubtful.
+Payments received on a loan on nonaccrual status are applied against the balance of the loan.
+A loan is returned to accrual status when principal and interest are no longer past due and collectability is no longer doubtful.

 Troubled debt restructurings are loans for which concessions in terms have been made as a result of the borrower experiencing financial difficulty.
 Generally, concessions granted to customers include lower interest rates and modification of the payment stream to lower or defer payments.
 Interest on troubled debt restructurings is accrued under the new terms if the loans are performing and full collection of principal and interest is expected.
-However, interest accruals are discontinued on troubled debt restructurings that meet the Company's nonaccrual criteria.
+However, interest accruals are discontinued on troubled debt restructurings that meet the Bank's nonaccrual criteria.